Alleviating Adversarial Attacks on Variational Autoencoders with MCMC

 \end{lemma} \textit{Proof} See Appendix \ref{appendix:theory}.

-According to Lemma \ref{lemma:1}, the difference (in the sense of the Kullback-Leibler divergence) between the true posteriors for a data point $\rvx$ and its corrupted version $\tilde{\rvx}$ is proportional to the norm of the noise (attack).
-This result is rather intuitive because the stronger is the noise, the larger is the difference between the latent representations.
+According to Lemma \ref{lemma:1}, the difference (in the sense of the Kullback-Leibler divergence) between the true posteriors for a data point $\rvx$ and its corrupted version $\rvx^{a}$ \ac{decreases faster than the norm of the attack radius.
+However, it is important to note that this result is only valid for asymptotically small attack radius.}

-Next, the crucial step to show is whether we can quantify somehow the difference between the distribution over latents for $\rvx^a$ after applying the MCMC, $q^{(t)}(\rvz|\rvx^a)$, and the variational distribution for $\rvx^r$, $q_{\phi}(\rvz|\rvx^r)$.
+Next, the crucial step to show is whether we can quantify somehow the difference between the distribution over latents for $\rvx^a$ after \upd{running MCMC with $t$ steps}, $q^{(t)}(\rvz|\rvx^a)$, and the variational distribution for $\rvx^r$, $q_{\phi}(\rvz|\rvx^r)$.
 We provide an important upper-bound for the Total Variation distance (TV)\footnote{The Total Variation fulfills the triangle inequality and it is a proper distance measure.} between $q^{(t)}(\rvz|\rvx^a)$ and $q_{\phi}(\rvz|\rvx^r)$ in the following lemma:

 \begin{lemma} The Total Variation distance ($\mathrm{TV}$) between the variational posterior with MCMC for a given corrupted point $\rvx^a$, $q^{(t)}(\rvz|\rvx^a)$, and the variational posterior for a given data point $\rvx^r$, $q_{\phi}(\rvz|\rvx^r)$, can be upper bounded by the sum of the following three components: